hermanschaaf/minie/README.md

 This project was inspired by Zachary Yedidia's [micro](https://github.com/zyedidia/micro) text editor project.
-The reason for a separate project is one of scope and purpose. _minie_ is a proof of concept minimal editor library for creating embedded text editors for using terminal based applications such as REPLs written in Go.
-Where _micro_ is focusing on producing one editor, minie is focused on enabling a wide variety of editors to be built.
+The reason for a separate project is one of scope and purpose. _minie_ is a proof of concept minimal editor library for creating embedded text editors for terminal based applications such as REPLs written in Go.
+Where _micro_ is focusing on producing one editor, minie is focused on enabling a wide variety of editors to be built from a common base.

 ## Proof of concept